AI-Generated Video Detection via Perceptual Straightening: Acknowledgements

 \section{Acknowledgements}

 This research was partly funded by Honda Research Institute Europe and Cold Spring Harbor Laboratory.
-We would like to thank Eero Simoncelli for insightful discussions and feedback, as well as Habon Issa, Filip Vercruysse, CiCi Xingyu Zheng, Alexei Koulakov, Andrea Castellani, Sebastian Schmitt, Andrea Moleri, Xavier Bonet-Monroig, Linus Ekstrøm, Riza Velioglu, Riccardo Cadei, and Christopher Van Buren for their helpful suggestions during the preparation of this manuscript.
+We would like to thank Eero Simoncelli for insightful discussions and feedback, as well as Habon Issa, Filip Vercruysse, CiCi Xingyu Zheng, Alexei Koulakov, Andrea Castellani, Sebastian Schmitt, Andrea Moleri, Xavier Bonet-Monroig, Linus Ekstrøm, Riza Velioglu, Riccardo Cadei, and Christopher Van Buren for their helpful suggestions during the preparation of this manuscript, and Elena Ziegler for the appendix art illustration.